stonehippo/sparkfun_motobit_microbit_python/README.md

 # sparkfun_motobit_microbit_python
-A micro:bit Python implementation of the Sparkfun Moto:bit driver.
+A micro:bit MicroPython implementation of the Sparkfun Moto:bit driver.

 The [Sparkfun moto:bit](https://www.sparkfun.com/products/15713) is a carrier board for the [BBC micro:bit](https://microbit.org) that provides a set of motor and servo drivers, sensor inputs, and an I2C interface for simple robotics.